Brooklyn-Decou/RP3_Group_11/README.md

 # RP3_Group_11
 Notebook for RP3 sustainable energy.
-Group 11 had wind and water for phase one and chose wind for phase two.
+Group 11 had wind and water for Phase one and chose wind for Phase two.
+For Phase one, parameters were chosen based on research for both wind and water technoliges for data given.
+Using intergation, specifically the Trapezoid Rule, then power output could be determined for all technolgies.
+In Phase two, using similar parameters from Phase one, a toy demand model was made in order to find a storage model that accumulates energy over time.
+This storage model was then compared to an Ordinary Differential Equation (or ODE) that used random number generation to show the stored energy for our model.